OpenEarable/open-earable/README.md

 ### SD Card Setup
 In order to be compatible with the OpenEarable library the SD card needs to be formatted with the exFAT format.
 Make sure to have a sufficiently fast SD card.
-(Recommended SD Card: SandDisk class 10 and class A30)
+(Required SD Card: SandDisk class 10 and class A30)

 ### SPI, Wire, and Variant Setup